r-i-c-h/SublimeText2-Snippets/README.md

 Now, you really _should_ use the `/User` folder for all of your own snippets, but truth be told, I just put the clips in the dir for the language I want it in.
 Because I'm a badass like that.
 X-P

+FYI - The master documentation on Sublime snippets can be found at http://docs.sublimetext.info/en/latest/extensibility/snippets.html